 “And how can you be sure about that?”

 George felt himself getting angry.
 “Well, you spent the last hour with Jessica.
-Tell me, was she a right bitch?”
+Tell me, is she a right bitch?”

 Fred turned back to George.
-“I’ll tell you what she was: a woman obsessed with profit.
-Which wouldn’t be bad in a business partner, so long as you’re not worried they’ll steal, cheat, and consort with Death Eaters. “
+“I’ll tell you what she is: a woman obsessed with profit.
+Which isn’t bad in a business partner, so long as you’re not worried they’ll steal, cheat, and consort with Death Eaters. “

 “Serena Serpentia’s father went to Durmstrang!”